saasbook/AV102/transcripts/week2/what_is_version_control.md

 ... and so you've got everything that's going on rather than sharing individual - individual - individual files anyhow there are many types available ...
-Armando and Dave did talk about several of them in the ... the 169 course ... we focus on git here because ... although I guess git ... the interesting thing about 169 Engineering Software as a Service course is that you don't critically need that much understanding of git you don't have to use it for the majority of the the assignments you kind of, you're encouraged to do so it has to be - you know - it has to be used ... for - you know - to deploy to Heroku as we'll talk about in the next section
+Armando and Dave did talk about several of them in the ... the 169 course ... we focus on Git here because ... although I guess Git ... the interesting thing about 169 Engineering Software as a Service course is that you don't critically need that much understanding of Git you don't have to use it for the majority of the the assignments you kind of, you're encouraged to do so it has to be - you know - it has to be used ... for - you know - to deploy to Heroku as we'll talk about in the next section